YetAnotherNerd/whatlastgenre/plugin/beets/README.md

 Run whatlastgenre standalone to see if it is working.

-Configure beets to use the wlg plugin, for example (adjust path):

-    pluginpath:
-        ~/git/whatlastgenre/plugin/beets/beetsplug
+The beets plugin is registered to the `beetsplug` namespace automatically when whatlastgenre was installed via pip.

     plugins: wlg